FIA gets important data in raid on Anwar Majeed’s sugar mill

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: The Federal Investigation Agency (FIA) on Sunday had a huge success by recovering a virtual storage device along with weapons during their raid on the Khoski Sugar Mill in Badin district, owned by the Omni Group.
+KARACHI: The Federal Investigation Agency (FIA) Sunday met a huge success by recovering a virtual storage device along with weapons during their raid on Khoski Sugar Mill in Badin district owned by the Omni Group.

 The device contains useful data on money laundering.
-A special team of the FIA, assisted by NAB officials and Sindh Rangers, raided the millhours-long operation recovered 11 illegal weapons, computer disks, a virtual storage disk and other documents in connection with the ongoing money laundering scam.
+A special team of the FIA assisted by the NAB officials and Sindh Rangers raided the mill and during their hours-long operation recovered 11 illegal weapons, computer disks, a virtual storage disk and other documents in connection with the ongoing money laundering scam.

 Credible sources in the investigating agency confided in The News that the team recovered four sub-machine guns which apparently seemed official weapons of Sindh police, seven unlicensed Kalashnikovs from the official guards of mill, 27 hard disks and one virtual disk containing the record of sugar mills owned by the Omni Group.